'The Greatest Beer Run Ever' Review

 Reteaming with his Green Book co-writer Brian Currie and Hall Pass co-writer Pete Jones, the trio finds many moments to showcase Chickie’s overoptimism about his odds of survival, which gets him labeled as “a guy too dumb to get killed.”
 The first hour exemplifies this quite well, with a few set pieces, such as one where Chickie fakes being a CIA agent or another time when he hides under some blankets to surprise his friend who just ran through a field of bullets to meet him.
 Efron’s enthusiasm is contagious, even if it often leads to moments where you question how much danger his mission is putting other people in.

-Farrelly pivots away from the slapstick to a darker brand of comedy once we pass the hour mark, giving us an uneven morality tale of how war is hell.
+Farrelly pivots away from slapstick to a darker brand of comedy once we pass the hour mark, giving us an uneven morality tale of how war is hell.
 There are some odd musical choices for serious scenes, and just an overall sense of “been there, done that” with the messaging.
 Russell Crowe’s late integration as a wartime photographer offers an interesting buddy dynamic between him and Efron, but Farrelly dispatches him too quickly before any lasting impact can be felt.

 Did critics put out the hit on Farrelly after he “stole” the Oscar for Best Picture from Alfonso Cuarón and Roma?
-That may be a minor part of the truth, but there’s also the fact that Farrelly has once again taken an interesting true story and accomplishes nothing more than turning it into a feel-good story about how obviously bad things were bad.
+That may be a minor part of the truth, but there’s also the fact that Farrelly has once again taken an interesting true story and accomplished nothing more than turning it into a feel-good story about how obviously bad things were bad.
 There could be worse things in the world, such as watching Farrelly’s recent work of Dumb and Dumber To and Movie 43.
 There’s not enough beer to make me want to do that again.